fabiolb/fabio/README.md

 ## Traffic Shaping

 fabio allows to control the amount of traffic a set of service instances will receive.
 You can use this feature to direct a fixed percentage of traffic to a newer version of an existing service for testing ("Canary testing").
+See [Manual Overrides](#manual-overrides) for a complete description of the `route weight` command.

 The following command will allocate 5% of traffic to `www.kjca.dev/auth/` to all instances of `service-b` which match tags `version-15` and `dc-fra`.
 This